-(b) (c)
+(a) (b) (c)

-Figure S5: Animations of membrane fluctuations of embryonic stem cells. (a) Bottom region of the cell, (b) Nucleic membrane fluctuations, and (c) Plasma membrane fluctuations.
+Supplementary Figure 5: Animations of membrane fluctuations of embryonic stem cells. (a) Bottom region of the cell, (b) Nucleic membrane fluctuations, and (c) Plasma membrane fluctuations.

-S5.
-Optical sectioning plot for different pinholes size and their separations
+Supplementary Note 5: Optical sectioning plot for different pinholes size and their separations

-Figure S6 shows the plot of axial resolution of the system for different pinhole size and their separation.
-Figure S6(a) shows the decay of axial resolution while increasing the size of the pin-hole.
+Supplementary Figure 6 shows the plot of axial resolution of the system for different pinhole size and their separation.
+Supplementary Figure 6(a) shows the decay of axial resolution while increasing the size of the pin-hole.
 The plot shows the average intensity for recorded image as a function of axial scan position.
 The FWHM obtained from the plots are 1.5 μm and 2.0 μm corresponding to the pinhole size 1.03 μm and 1.37 μm respectively.
 We note that the separation of pinholes is kept about 10 times the size of each pinhole.
 Reducing the separation of pinholes requires less the number of scanning patterns and thus increases the imaging speed; it, however, degrades the depth resolution.
 The separation between the pinholes are kept as 10 μm for both plots.
-Figure S6(b) shows the degradation of axial plot when the separation of the pinholes is reduced.
+Supplementary Figure 6(b) shows the degradation of axial plot when the separation of the pinholes is reduced.
 For this plot, the pinhole size are kept constant as 1.03 μm and their separation is reduced.
 Clearly, the reduction in pinhole separation results as poor sectioning and additional side lobes appears, which degrade the performance of the system.